oVirt/v2v-conversion-host/docs/Virt-v2v-wrapper.md

 * `rhv_storage`: name of the target storage domain

-* `rhv_cafile`: optional path to the CA certificate.
+* `rhv_cafile`: optional on VDSM host; path to the CA certificate.
 If the key is not specified wrapper looks for the certificate at the default VDSM location.

 * `insecure_connection`: optional, whether to verify peer certificates.
 For now used only when connecting to oVirt/RHV.
 Default is `false`.